techidaily/site-facebook-video-recording/source/_posts/updated-2024-approved-unlocking-facebooks-secrets-an-introductory-guide.md

  By using Facebook Insights, you can learn how well your post is doing, which post has more engagement, know when your audience is checking the posts, page performance metrics and more.

-## Part 3: How to Use Facebook Insights for Beginners

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: How to Use Facebook Insights for Beginners

 ### 1\.
 Overview